HaMerotz LaMillion 2: Leg 8 (China → Thailand)

-For this leg's Double Battle, one team member had to meditate with a bowl of water balanced on their head.
+For this leg's Duel, one team member had to meditate with a bowl of water balanced on their head.
 The other team member had to distract the meditating team member on the other team and make them drop the bowl.
 After five minutes, they were allowed to tickle their opponent with a feather.
-The first team member to drop their bowl would lose the Double Battle and had to wait for the next team while their opponents would receive their next clue.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The first team member to drop their bowl would lose the Duel and had to wait for the next team while their opponents would receive their next clue.
+The team that lost the final Duel had to wait out a 15-minute penalty.

 This leg's Detour was a choice between לקנות (Leqnot – Buy) or למכור (Lemkhor – Sell).
 In Buy, teams had to purchase ten items pictured in a book from around the market, using only the 9,000 Thai baht provided to them in their clue.
 This money was not enough to afford all of the items, so team needed to barter with the store owners.
 After purchasing the items, teams could exchange them for their next clue.
 In Sell, teams had to persuade 20 Thai people to eat a falafel.
 Despite the task's name, the falafels were given away for free.
 After 20 Thai locals each ate an entire falafel at team's food cart, teams would receive their next clue.

 In this leg's Roadblock, one team member had to learn two Muay Thai exercises and perform them correctly against a Thai boxer to receive their next clue.